robvet/dapr-workshop/Assignment03/step-by-step.md

 docker start dtc-rabbitmq
 ```

-Later on, when you're dong with this class, you can remove the running container by entering the following command:
+Later on, when you're done with this class, you can remove the running container by entering the following command:

 ```console
 docker rm dtc-rabbitmq -f